Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/time-speed-distance/trains.md

 weight: 18
 ---

-In this article, we will cover the various kinds of Time, Speed, Distance (TSD) questions that based on the theme of Trains.
+In this article, we will cover the various kinds of Time, Speed, Distance (TSD) questions that are based on the theme of Trains.

-## Time taken by the train to cross a stationary object
+## Type 1: Time taken by the train to cross a stationary object

 ### Stationary object of negligible length